 Surveillance of antimicrobial use in Australia does not capture e-pharmacy particularly well.
 The Antimicrobial Use and Resistance in Australia report determined that surveillance captures 90% of antimicrobial prescriptions in Australia (Australian Commission on Quality and Safety in Health Care 2021, 63).
 The remaining 10% of antimicrobial prescriptions are attributed to other ways of accessing antimicrobials in community health settings, including through private prescriptions, some of which may be sourced online.
-This private prescription data are not collected because they do not attract a government subsidy under the Pharmaceutical Benefits Scheme (PBS) or the Repatriation Pharmaceutical Benefits Scheme (RPBS)-taxpayer funded co-payment schemes designed to cap the cost of common pharmaceutical products (Australian Government Department of Health and Aged Care 2021).
+This private prescription data are not collected because they do not attract a government subsidy under the Pharmaceutical Benefits Scheme (PBS)-taxpayer funded co-payment schemes designed to cap the cost of common pharmaceutical products (Australian Government Department of Health and Aged Care 2021).
 Once a consumer has decided to circumvent sanctioned pathways, there are fewer limitations on use (Bernath 2003).